isubasinghe/pipekit/starting-with-argo.md

 ---
-title: Starting with argo
+title: Starting with Argo Workflows
 path: starting-with-argo
 description: null
 date: null
 ---
-# Starting with Argo
+# Starting with Argo Workflows

-## What is Argo?
+## What is Argo Workflows?
-Argo is an open source workflow engine for ochestration of jobs (workflows) on Kubernetes.
+Argo Workflows is an open source workflow engine for ochestration of jobs (workflows) on Kubernetes.
 This may sound a bit confusing, especially if you are new to software engineering, like myself.
-What argo allows you to do is to define a set of tasks and its dependencies as a directed acyclic graph.
+What Argo Workflows allows you to do is to define a set of tasks and its dependencies as a directed acyclic graph.

 To further ground what a workflow is, we can examine a particular instance of a workflow, ETL workloads.